torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

-Strings written to the ``energy_performance_preference`` attribute are internally translated to integer values written to the processor's Energy-Performance Preference (EPP) knob (if supported) or its Energy-Performance Bias (EPB) knob.
+Strings written to the ``energy_performance_preference`` attribute are internally translated to integer values written to the processor's Energy-Performance Preference (EPP) kyesb (if supported) or its Energy-Performance Bias (EPB) kyesb.

-[Note that tasks may by migrated from one CPU to another by the scheduler's load-balancing algorithm and if different energy vs performance hints are set for those CPUs, that may lead to undesirable outcomes.
+[Note that tasks may by migrated from one CPU to ayesther by the scheduler's load-balancing algorithm and if different energy vs performance hints are set for those CPUs, that may lead to undesirable outcomes.
 To avoid such issues it is better to set the same energy vs performance hint for all CPUs